 Hence, in your case, the quantum of fees/penalty shall be Rs.
-1000 if you file between the time period 1st August to 31st March.
+1000 if you file it after July 31st.

-Yes, fee under section 234F shall be levied even if TDS has been deducted by your employer.
-The reason being that fee under 234F is levied in respect of timing of return filing and not in relation to the payment of taxes.
+Yes, fee under section 234F shall be levied if TDS has been deducted by your employer and your salary is more than the basic exemption limit.

-Yes, fee under section 234F shall be levied even if TDS has been deducted by the bank and your total income is less than the basic exemption limit.
+Yes, fee under section 234F shall be levied even if TDS has been deducted by the bank and your total income is more than the basic exemption limit.

 Yes, penalty under Section 234F would be leviable in your case.
 In your case, you are required to file ITR as per law because your income before deductions is above the basic exemption limit.
 Therefore, if you file the belated return then sec 234F shall be applicable.
 Late Fees of Rs.
 1000 shall be applicable in your case.

-No, fees u/s 234F shall not be applicable in your case if your income is below exemption limit or nil and you are filing the belated income tax return.
+No, fees u/s 234F shall not be applicable in your case as your income is below exemption limit.

 In this case, after the e-verification of return, it would be processed by the income tax department as per the normal provisions of the income tax law.

-No there is no such exemption of penalty under section 234F.
-The conditions of levy and the quantum of fees remain same in case of every individual including super senior citizen.
+No, there is no such exemption of penalty for late filing of income tax returns under section 234F.
+The conditions of levy and the quantum of fees remain the same in the case of every individual including super senior citizen.

-Section 234E levy late fees on delay in submitting TDS return after the relevant due dates.
-While on the other hand, Sec 234F levy late fees on filing income tax return after 31st July, 2018 (now extended till 31st August, 2018).
+Section 234E levies late fees for ITR on delay in submitting TDS return after the relevant due dates.
+While on the other hand, Sec 234F levies late fees on filing income tax return after 31st July, 2022 .

-Section 271F imposes penalty on failure to furnish income tax return till the end of relevant AY.
-But from 1st April, 2017 Section 271F has been abolished & new late filing fee under Section 234F has been introduced.
+Section 271F imposes a penalty on failure to furnish income tax return till the end of relevant AY at the discretion of the assessing officer.
+But, from 1st April 2017 Section 271F has been abolished & new late filing fee under Section 234F has been introduced.

-Section 234D levy interest on excess amount of refund given to the assessee.
-When refund is given to an assessee as per Sec 143(1) & later it is found that either refund was not due or excess refund has been given.
-Then on such excess tax refund, interest @ 0.5% per month.
+Section 234D levies interest on the excess amount of refund given to the assessee.
+When a refund is given to an assessee as per Sec 143(1) & it is found that either refund was not due or an excess refund has been given, then on the excess tax refund, an interest @ 0.5% per month is to be paid.

-Section 234A levy interest on delay in filing of income tax return @ 1% per month.
+Section 234A levies interest on delay in filing of income tax return @ 1% per month.
 You can read more about Sec 234A, Sec 234B & Sec 234C in our blog.

-Income tax return can be filed FREE of cost by the assessee by making self-assessment.
-But in case, any consultation is needed for tax saving & planning then consultation charges are required to be paid.
+At Tax2win, Income tax returns can be filed FREE of cost by the assessee by making a self-assessment.
+In case, any consultation is needed for tax saving & planning then nominal consultation charges are required to be paid.